-I have been asked almost everyday, does my child need braces?
+Almost every day, people ask me, “Does my child need braces?”
 When is it considered an appropriate age to explore orthodontic treatment for my child?
-Should we wait till all the permanent teeth are out and baby teeth are gone?
+Should we wait until all the permanent teeth have come in and the baby teeth have fallen out?
 Why are so many young kids wearing braces on their front teeth?

 Some would argue that too many kids are in orthodontic treatment these days.
 The competitive market in dentistry has been in general blamed for the over-treatment trend.
 I won’t completely disagree on the increasing rate of over treatment.
-In fact, there is good scientific statistical data that patients are over treated in the US.
+In fact, good scientific statistical data shows that doctors over treat patients in the US.

-Independent of your child treatment needs at an early age, we would like to perform a first visit orthodontic screening around the age of 7 even before all permanent teeth are erupted.
+We recommend a first orthodontic screening up to the age 7, regardless of your child’s treatment needs.
+This is before all permanent teeth have come in.
 Some parents wait till the dentist tells them to take their child to an orthodontist

-A few things can go wrong with waiting for a dentist referral, dentists are not trained orthodontists and could miss major issues since their primary focus is on overall oral health and mostly tooth decay.
+Waiting for a dentist referral can be risky because dentists may not catch major issues like orthodontists can.
+Dentists focus on oral health and tooth decay, not specialized orthodontic problems.
 Dentists do not always evaluate orthodontic needs during general oral health and dental check up.
 In fact, how many times that you went for your regular teeth cleaning and only spent time with the oral hygienist.

 Orthodontic screening is often free and doesn’t require a lot of time.
 The benefit of this screening appointment could be the difference between getting braces with jaw surgery or just braces.
 Children orthodontists can modify growth to correct crossbite, crooked teeth, and malocclusion related to skeletal issues.